EOPF-Sample-Service/xarray-eopf/docs/guide.md

 `b02` found in the group `measurements/reflectance/r10m` will be renamed to `measurements_reflectance_r10m_b02` using the default underscore group separator.
 The separator character is configurable by setting the `group_sep` parameter.

+The main use case for this function is to allow passing an EOPF data product where the type `xr.Dataset` is expected (not `xr.DataTree`) and where the naming of dimensions and variables is not an issue.

 Parameters `**params`: